codahale/veil/docs/src/design/sres.md

 $$r \gets H(\tau || {pk}_S || {pk}_R || \kappa)$$

-The end result is a challenge scalar which is cryptographically dependent on the prior values and on the ciphertext as sent (and not, as in previous insider-secure signcryption KEM constructions, the plaintext).
+The end result is a challenge scalar which is cryptographically dependent on the prior values and on the ciphertext as sent (and not, as in previous insider secure signcryption KEM constructions, the plaintext).
 This and the ratcheting of the duplex's state ensure the scalars $r$ and $s$ cannot leak information about the plaintext.

 Finally, the inclusion of the masked bits of scalars $S_0$ and $S_1$ prior to generating the challenge scalar $r$ makes